sghall/react-move/README.md

 - createNodeGroup(getInterpolator, displayName) => NodeGroup
 - createAnimate(getInterpolator, displayName) => Animate

-The big news in this release is the `getInterpolator` function.
+The big change in this release is the `getInterpolator` function.
 This function opens up a lot of doors to be more efficient and creative with your animations.
+You can also debug your animations much more easily by console logging in `getInterpolator` to check if your animations are working as expected.

-To start, you'll get exactly the same component setup you have in react-move 2.x.x and 3.x.x by creating them locally like this:
+For starters, you'll get exactly the same component setup you have in react-move 2.x.x and 3.x.x by creating them locally like this:

 ```js
 // THIS IS HOW YOU UPGRADE TO 4.0